Carbon Monoxide (CO)

 A carbon monoxide blood test is used to detect

-that has bonded with carbon monoxide.
-This amount is also called the
+in your blood that has bonded with carbon monoxide.

-tissues and replaces the oxygen that is normally carried in the blood.
+it replaces the oxygen that is normally carried by the hemoglobin in your red blood cells.
 As a

 Why It Is Done

-you have been exposed to the gas or if you have unexplained symptoms, such
+you have been exposed to carbon monoxide or if you have unexplained symptoms, such

 How To Prepare